Property management workflows do not fail at the task level. They fail at the system level.

 Multifamily operators like Berger Communities also benefit from centralized visibility and vendor coordination within a connected system, which helps maintain consistency across larger portfolios and reduces confusion caused by fragmented communication channels.

-NetVendor helps eliminate workflow slowdowns by consolidating communication, status updates, and vendor coordination into one modern platform, giving property teams clearer visibility and faster, more reliable collaboration.
+Centralized systems eliminate workflow slowdowns by consolidating communication, status updates, and vendor coordination.

 How Operations Bottlenecks Affect Property Performance